 Top things to do on Lake Bohinj, Slovenia

-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in Bohinj.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in Bohinj.

 Start your day by stopping at the east bank of the lake in Ribčev Laz and visit the information centre.
-From there you will be able to enjoy your first sights of the magnificent lake Bohinj.
-Drive towards the opposite bank of the lake for a short morning hike.
+From there, you will be able to enjoy your first sights of Bohinj.
+Drive towards the opposite bank for a short morning hike.
 Savica Waterfall is an easy hike for all ages up cobbled steps and neat paths.
 Aim to get there around 9am so that you avoid most of the crowds.
 From the waterfall viewpoint, the mountains surrounding you and a small area of the lake are visible.

 The second stop should be Vogel Ski Resort.
 Set up in the highest mountains of Triglav National Park and overlooking the Julian Alps, the cable car ride is one of the most scenic you’ll ever do.
 From the cable car lookout you will see the enormity of the lake.
-If you are visiting during winter you can spend your time leading up to lunch lunch time enjoying the ski slopes and the fresh breeze.
+If you are visiting during winter, you can spend your time leading up to lunch enjoying the ski slopes and the fresh breeze.
 If there is no snow yet then there is an array of activities available such as a zipline and diverse hiking trails for every type of traveler.
-Have a delightful lunch at the ski resort bar terrace – and try one of their cold meats platters while you are relaxing and enjoying the views.
+Have a delightful lunch at the ski resort bar terrace – and try one of their cold meat platters while you are relaxing and enjoying the view.

-Next to the church there is a big grass area, a volley ball court and a restaurant.
-Make sure to checkout the bridge from the side: the sight with the church behind is phenomenal!
+Next to the church there is a big grass area, a volleyball court and a restaurant.
+Make sure to check out the bridge from the side: the sight with the church behind it is phenomenal!

-Take a short drive to Stara Fuzina to walk in a tiny mountain village with typical Slovenian architecture and experience the small village vibe.
-When you are ready to eat head back to Ribčev Laz and enter the Hotel Center restaurant where you will be greeted by delicious pizza and a great, welcoming atmosphere.
+Take a short drive to Stara Fuzina to walk through a tiny mountain village with typical Slovenian architecture and experience the small village vibe.
+When you are ready to eat, head back to Ribčev Laz and enter the Hotel Center restaurant where you will be greeted by delicious pizza and a great, welcoming atmosphere.